ABLab XI Program Changed! See below and here!

-The ABLab (Applied Bioinformatics Lab) has been developed to train students in browsing, retrieving and analysing on-line nucleotide sequence, protein, and genome data.
+The ABLab (Applied Bioinformatics Lab) has been developed to train students in browsing, retrieving and analysing sequence data.
 It should bring an understanding how this information can be located, organized and stored.
-For this purpose every student should perform several tasks, some of them are common for all participants while others are individual.
-The best result may be achieved by working independently on your own PC (or a PC provided in the TU computer class room or by ABLab) with the subsequent discussion of intermediate results in class.
+For this purpose every student should perform several exercises and tasks, some of them are common for all participants while others are individual.
+The best result may be achieved by working independently on a student's own PC (or a PC provided by ABLab) with subsequent discussions of intermediate and final results in class.

-All tasks (exercises, background concepts and the glossary) should be completed using interactive forms of this website.
+All tasks (exercises, research and the glossary) should be completed using interactive forms of this website.
 NO additional reports should be submitted to the advisor.
 The body text of each answer may be illustrated by 1 or 2 figures.
 When needed additional files may be uploaded via respective interactive tools.
-Advisor will check all student works online and provide students with respective comments.
+Advisor (Dr. Irina Druzhinina) will check all student contributions online and provide comments.
 Students are prompted to ask questions personally during class work or using ABLab feedback board.

 ABLab is designed for individual work, no groups of students will be formed.

-The mission of ABLab is completed when all glossary terms and background concepts are filled and all exercises are done successfully.
+The mission of ABLab is completed when all glossary terms are inserted, research topic is uploaded and presented on the seminar and all exercises are done successfully.

 w w w .
 A B L a b . i n f o